Janet came to see me, as most women do, with a range of uncomfortable symptoms. The one that confused her the most was the way her skin was changing.

 Balance hormones naturally to avoid skin problems

-Avoid beauty products that are hormone disruptors
+Avoid beauty products that disrupt hormones

+The FDA doesn’t regulate additives in cosmetics, despite the fact that they’ve been proven to interfere in the metabolism of sex hormones.
+Despite the claims that they promote youthful appearance, many of the chemicals the beauty industry uses can actually cause inflammation, leading to older looking skin and blemishes.
 Read the labels on your beauty products and avoid any that contain synthetic chemicals.
 There are a number of companies that are committed to providing natural alternatives.
 Check the Environmental Working Group’s database of skin care and beauty products to find options that are safe and natural.

 Consume a “hormone-friendly” diet

-If you’re eating in unhealthy ways, don’t try to change everything all at the same time; that approach is destined to fail.
-Try adding one extra serving of vegetables to your plate and reduce your carb-heavy sides by half.
+A healthy, natural diet filled with organic whole foods is the best option when trying to keep your hormones balanced.
+Processed foods and sugar-laden products will cause blood sugar spikes and lead to insulin resistance.
+Protein is crucial for regulating hormonal balance.
+Healthy fats are important as well.
+Avoid alcohol as much as possible, and pay attention to potential food sensitivities (gluten, dairy, etc.) If you’re eating in unhealthy ways, don’t try to change everything all at the same time; that approach is destined to fail.
+Instead, try adding one extra serving of vegetables to your plate, or reduce your carb-heavy sides by half.
 If you phase out the less healthy choices slowly, you might not even miss them!

 Hydrate properly